 Normal Causes of Dry Eyes

-- Some underlying eye condition like diabetes or an immune system disorder.
+- Some underlying eye conditions like diabetes or an immune system disorder

 How fasting causes dry eyes?